fomightez/Jupyter-desktop_with_pymol/README.md

 ----

-## How to use PyMOL GUI in general
+## How to use the PyMOL GUI in general

 I list a number of resources for using PyMOL [here](https://github.com/fomightez/pymol-binder#resources).
-The top of that list emphasizes using the commands and scripts to interact with PyMOL; however, there are several that use the graphical user interface there as well.
-Those steps should work in sessions launched from here.
+There are several tutorials listed towards that bottom of that list that use the graphical user interface for interacting with PyMOL. **Using PyMOL via a mouse and display is how people tpyically use PyMOL.** Those steps should work in sessions launched from here.
+However, the top of that list emphasizes using the commands and scripts to interact with PyMOL and allow one to work more reproducibly or accomplish repetitive tasks.

 -----